Makoto Shinkai: the animator who competes with real light

-Makoto Shinkai has gone from a cult name to a global reference in Japanese animation.
+Makoto Shinkai has gone from being a cult name to a global reference in Japanese animation.
 With Your Name, he made the world look beyond Studio Ghibli.
-His trademark: hyper-realistic landscapes, skies that look like Instagram filters, and characters who never manage to meet on time.
-He's not exactly Miyazaki's successor, but he is someone who fills theaters with stories of emotional and physical distance.
+His trademark: hyper-realistic landscapes, skies that look like Instagram filters, and characters who never quite manage to meet on time.
+He's not exactly Miyazaki's successor, but someone who fills theaters with stories of emotional and physical distance.

-A nighttime scene with a sky of magenta and deep blue tones, reflected in a shining lake.
+A nighttime scene with a sky in magenta and deep blue tones, reflected in a bright lake.
 Two young silhouettes, separated by a train track, look upward.
-Urban lights twinkle in the background, creating a hyper-realistic landscape blending melancholy and beauty, typical of Makoto Shinkai.
+Urban lights flicker in the background, creating a hyper-realistic landscape blending melancholy and beauty, typical of Makoto Shinkai.

 The technical engine behind his skies and reflections 🌌

 Shinkai doesn't use magic, but layers upon layers of rendering.
-His team applies global illumination and photographic post-processing techniques over hand-drawn backgrounds.
-In Your Name, every sunset scene required adjusting the refraction of light in the clouds and the reflection in train windows.
+His team applies global illumination techniques and photographic post-processing over hand-drawn backgrounds.
+In Your Name, every sunset scene required adjusting light refraction in clouds and reflections in train windows.
 For Weathering with You, they simulated raindrops with real-time particle physics.
-The result: a visual texture that tricks the eye, but demands computing time and meticulous color control.
+The result: a visual texture that deceives the eye, but demands computing time and meticulous color control.

 Spoiler: no, it's not an Instagram filter 😅